SWNRG/TriCloudEdge-Testbed/readme.md

 **Step 3: Configure Credentials (certificates/secrets.h)**

 **IMPORTANT:** Create a file named secrets.h inside the certificates/ directory.
 There is a reference template ```secrets.h.template```.
-This file should **not** be committed to version control.
+This file should **not** be committed to version control (the name is in the ignore list).
 Put there all sensitive information (WIFI SSID/Password, AWS upload URI, etc.).

 **Example certificates/secrets.h:**